bryanthowell-tableau/tableau_tools/README.md

     new_luid = t.create_group("Awesome People")
     # or if using TableauServerRest
     new_luid = t.groups.create_group('Awesome People')

+##### 1.3.2.1 direct_xml_request arguments on ADD / CREATE methods for duplicating site information
+Some, if not all, of the create / add methods implement an optional `direct_xml_request` parameter, which allows you to submit your own ET.Element, starting with the tsRequest tag.
+When there is any value sent as an argument for this parameter, that method will ignore any values from the other arguments and just submit the Element you send in.

+The original purpose of this parameter is for allowing easy duplication of content from one site/server to another in conjunction with

+`build_request_from_response(request: ET.Element)`

+This method automatically converts any single Tableau REST API XML tsResponse object into a tsRequest -- in particular, it removes any IDs, so that the tsRequest can be submitted to create a new element with the new settings.

+    t = TableauServerRest("http://127.0.0.1", "admin", "adminsp@ssw0rd", site_content_url="site1")
+    t.signin()

+    t2 = TableauServerRest("http://127.0.0.1", "admin", "adminsp@ssw0rd", site_content_url="duplicate_site1")
+    t2.signin()

+    o_groups = t.groups.query_groups()
+    for group in groups:
+        new_group_request = t.build_request_from_response(group)
+        new_group_luid = t2.groups.create_group(direct_xml_request=new_group_request)

 #### 1.3.3 Adding users to a Group
 Once users have been created, they can be added into a group via the following method, which can take either a single string or a list/tuple set.
 Anywhere you see the `"or_luid_s"` pattern in a parameter, it means you can pass a  string or a list of strings to make the action happen to all of those in the list.